Getting started with your Twitter Tracker is quick and easy (Trackers are available through a TweetReach Pro

 Each Tracker will analyze a Twitter account OR keyword-based topic in real time, once you set it up.
 So you'll need one Tracker per campaign, topic or Twitter account you want to monitor.
 One campaign or topic can consist of multiple search queries, as you'll see below.

 Note: Be sure to set up your Tracker as soon as you can.
-A new Tracker will populate with tweets from the past 30 days (up to 5,000), and then add new tweets in real time, as they are posted to Twitter.
-It will not automatically go back in time and analyze old tweets.
+A new Tracker will populate with tweets from the past 30 days (up to 5,000), and then add new tweets in real time.
+So be sure to get it set up so you don't miss any tweets.
 Please ask us if you have any questions about setting up your Tracker or if the Tracker will be able to find the tweets you're looking for.

-1. From your TweetReach Trackers page, click the Create Tracker button.
+1. From your Trackers page, click the Create Tracker button.
 Select Topic or Account from the drop-down menu.
 A topic Tracker is based on a set of keywords, and an account Tracker monitors interactions with a particular Twitter account.

 Once you select a Tracker type, you'll go to the Tracker Edit page, where you'll need to set up your search queries to get started.
 If you select an account type Tracker, setup is dead simple, and you'll just need to add in your Twitter handle.

 2. Name your Tracker.
 Make it something you'll recognize if displayed in a list of your other Trackers.